 Having saved the first donkey in 1972, Jo-Anne Kokas (OAM) formed The Good Samaritan Donkey Sanctuary Inc. (GSDS) to care for rescued donkeys in 1990.
 Shortly afterwards it became a registered charity.

-Specifically, it offers shelter, food, refuge and care for abandoned, neglected, mistreated or ill donkeys.
-And it also helps owners who are no longer able to care for their donkeys due to ill health or needing to move to an unsuitable location.
+Specifically, it offers shelter, food, refuge and care for abandoned, lonely and ill donkeys.
+And it also helps owners who are no longer able to care for their donkeys due to poor health or needing to move residence.

 The GSDS is a non-profit registered charity.
 Without government funding, it is reliant on the generosity of the donkey-loving public.